 Clearly, this information is helpful if you already have a diverse sales force, or if you are in a phase of talent acquisition.
-But what if you happen to find yourself leading a sales team that is lacking representation of diverse groups?
+But what if you happen to find yourself leading a sales team that lacks diverse representation?

-Using Inclusive Language
+2) Using Inclusive Language

-The use of terms or phrases that are perceived to be offensive can cost your business substantial revenue if your sales team is inadvertently using them.
-For the sake of your company’s reputation, your bottom line and your salespeoples’ day-to-day interactions, incorporate DEI training into your kickoff meeting to preemptively polish your sales team’s speech.
+The use of terms or phrases that are perceived to be offensive can cost your business substantial revenue – and often, they won’t even know why.
+For the sake of your company’s reputation, your bottom line, and your salespeoples’ day-to-day interactions, incorporate DEI training into your kickoff meeting to preemptively polish your sales team’s speech.

 For more on inclusive language best practices, visit https://thediversitymovement.com/say-this-not-that/

 Likewise, unconsciously biased salespeople may unwittingly jeopardize viable sales opportunities through the attitudes they project.
-To safeguard your organization against the harmful effects caused by the presence of unconscious bias propagating within the members of your sales team, expose them to DEI, and specifically unconscious bias, training as early as possible.
+To safeguard your organization against the harmful effects caused by the presence of unconscious bias, expose them to DEI – and specifically, unconscious bias training – as early as possible.